 It seems that not even the immensely popular PlayStation 5 DualSense controller is immune to joystick drift.
-And while there were isolated reports of the DualSense controller experiencing several issues, including build quality, stuck buttons (which I experienced), joystick drift seems to be the biggest offender thus far.
+And while there were isolated reports of the DualSense controller experiencing several issues, including build quality and stuck buttons (which I experienced), joystick drift seems to be the biggest offender thus far.
 Now, the popular teardown YouTube channel, iFixit, has provided a detailed look and explanation as to what is causing this drift.

 In a recent video, iFixit conducted a teardown of the DualSense controller, where they noted that the controller uses the same parts as previous controllers.
 This includes the Xbox One, Nintendo Switch Pro, and even the DualShock 4 controllers.
 All of these controllers use the same parts, which come from the manufacturer known as ALPS Alpine.
-ALPS was even kind enough to provide metrics in regards to the lifetime of the components, and using that info, iFixit provided some-what grim details.
+ALPS was even kind enough to provide metrics in regard to the lifetime of the components, and using that info, iFixit provided somewhat grim details.

 Based on the information, the average lifetime of a controller using the ALPS joystick (movement) components is around 2,000,000.
 While the push/click component joystick parts is 500,000 cycles.
 The more the controller is used, the more the mechanisms that keep the joystick centered start to wear out, and there’s where the controller drift comes from.
 Using these numbers, they conducted an experiment based on some Call of Duty: Warzone gameplay, a game that can give a controller a workout.
 They estimated that a DualSense controller could start to drift in just over 400 hours of game time.